George Adee

 George Townsend Adee (January 4, 1874 – July 31, 1948) was an American football player and tennis player and official.
 He was the quarterback of the undefeated national champion 1894 Yale Bulldogs football team and was selected as the first-team quarterback on the 1894 All-America college football team.

 Early life

 Adee was born in Stonington, Connecticut, in 1874.
-Hew was the son of George Augustus Adee, a prominent New York banker, and the former Adelaide Palmer Stanton.
+He was the son of George Augustus Adee, a prominent New York banker, and the former Adelaide Palmer Stanton.
 His parents were both descendants of colonial settlers.
 He attended the Harrington School in Westchester.

 Yale

 Adee enrolled at Yale University in 1891.
 He was the quarterback of the 1893 and 1894 Yale Bulldogs football teams.
 He led the 1893 team to a 10–1 record and the 1894 team to a perfect 16–0 record.
 The 1894 team has been recognized as the 1894 national champion by the Billingsley Report, the Helms Athletic Foundation, and the National Championship Foundation.
 At the end of the 1894 season, Adee was selected by both Walter Camp and Caspar Whitney as the first-team quarterback on the 1894 All-America college football team.

 In the spring of 1895, Adee served as the manager of Yale's varsity crew and was named president of the Yale Navy.
 Adee received a bachelor of arts degree from Yale in June 1895.

 Adee remained active in Yale organizations throughout his life, including service on the Yale Athletic Advisory Committee and as president of the Yale Club of New York.
 In 1931, Yale honored him with an honorary Master of Arts degree for leadership in connection with Yale athletics.